Frequently asked questions

 My costs reflect my experience and the investment I’ve made in keeping my skills and knowledge up to date.
 But, when you hire me, I guarantee that your copy will be in good hands.

 I might already have experience writing about your sector.
 But, honestly, it’s not a showstopper if I haven’t.
-What really matters is getting to grips with your unique selling points, so I can bring them to life in a way that truly connects with your audience.
+What really matters is that I can convey what your business offers and what makes you special in a way that connects with your ideal customers/clients.

 Over the years, I’ve written for scientists, engineers, builders, tea experts, estate agents, joiners, financial specialists…and even a supermodel!
-Whatever the field, I know how to adapt my tone and style to suit the people you want to reach.
+Whatever the topic, I’ll adapt my tone and style to suit the people you want to reach.

 I’ll look at your project with a fresh pair of eyes.
 My clients often tell me that I’ve found a selling point or angle that they’d never considered before.

-If you have to cancel midway through a project, I would charge 50% of the original fee (minimum).
+If you have to cancel midway through a project, I’d need to charge 50% of the original fee (minimum).
 That’s because I’ve already committed work and time to the project.

 Fortunately, this is very rare!